Unbanked – Why Are Canadians Turning Away from Traditional Financial Institutions?

 Companies like EQ Bank and Tangerine skip the substantial overhead costs of maintaining physical branches, and this allows them to pass on the savings to their customers.
 Monthly banking fees are reduced or completely eliminated, and there are typically no minimum balance requirements.
 The branchless might also benefit from unlimited transactions, free electronic funds transfers and higher interest rates on savings and investment accounts than they would get from a traditional bank.

-For example, the savings account interest rate with EQ Bank is 2.30%, while TD’s everyday savings account generates a comparatively paltry 0.05%.
+For example, the savings account interest rate with EQ Bank is 2.50%*, while TD’s everyday savings account generates a paltry percentage in comparison.

 Account Access and Management from Anywhere